Your Roof into an Energy Saving Feature

 Installing a skylight in your roof will allow a lot more natural light to flood into your home, and can light up a room up to twenty times the size of the window.
 Increased natural light has been linked to improved mental health as the sun’s rays stimulate feel-good chemicals in the brain like serotonin.
-A skylight will also save you from turning on the lights in a dark room and when the sun is shining, a skylight can warm up your home naturally, which will reduce your central heating bill.

 Did you know that the sun beats down more energy to satisfy global energy needs every hour?
 By installing solar panels to your roof, you can harness just a fraction of this energy power for your home.
 There are two types of solar panel: one for converting the sun’s energy into electricity and the other for converting the energy into heat for your water system.